 Record the emotion and the fabulously varied expressions – you don’t need a smile in every shot, document all the emotions in between as well.
 This is life – it’s beautiful and wondrous, but it’s not always smiles and rainbows.
 The photo below was taken right before we lost our precious Dalmatian, it was our last evening with him and things were very somber but I’m so happy we have a few photos of him before he passed.

 And this one shows my oldest daughter putting a band aid on a jammie-clad little sister.

 Most especially when it comes to little ones, real life details are beautiful.
 Bed head, heaps of stuffed animals, chocolate crumbs all over chubby cheeks, tangled sheets with kids laying upside down and sideways in bed … these are all beautiful, genuine details!
 Capture the quirks and oddball stories and details that are unique to you, your family and lifestyle.

-I am often asked how is it that my girls are always dressed so cute … the simple answer is I only buy stuff I love for them.
+I am often asked how is it that my girls are always dressed so cute – the simple answer is we only buy stuff that we love (me and the kids).
 But, that said, when they pick out their own crazy, mis-matched outfits I love those just as much, if not more.
 We went to the grocery store yesterday after my seven year old dressed herself and her little sister like “Hollywood movie stars” with Audrey Hepburn style red velvet hats and giant sunglasses (at night, mind you), vibrant pink frilly dresses (the “twirly spinny” dress as my 2 year old calls it), and a wild menagerie of jewelry that covered every color in the rainbow – they also had gold sequin purses and a baby doll in a carrier strapped to their backs.
-I LOVED it and took lots of pictures … and they were so darn proud!
+I LOVED it and took lots of pictures and they were so darn proud!
 So, let them be little and embrace it in your photos.